jmegner/cursorless-hats/README.md

 This hosts some non-standard hat collections.

+You can use non-standard hats by adding `"cursorless.private.hatShapesDir": "/path/to/your/hat/dir",` to your vscode settings.json.

+My thanks to Martin Rykfors for the [hat sandbox idea](https://github.com/MartinRykfors/cursorless_hat_sandbox/blob/master/preview.md).

+## Out Of Date Instructions

+You no longer have to do the following.
+You can use the `cursorless.private.hatShapesDir` setting as described above.

 You can use the [put_hats.ps1](put_hats.ps1) script to manually install the hats now (puts them in latest `~/.vscode/extensions/pokey.cursorless-VERSION_NUMBER` folder).
 Place the script in the hat source folder, then run it and reload vscode (command palette → "Developer: Reload Window").